aucad/aml-networks/readme.md

     mkdir output
     ```

-2. **Build a container** make sure to include "." dot at the end.
+2. **Build a container**

     ```
     docker build -t aml-networks .
     ```

-3. **Launch the container** mount the output directory.
+3. **Launch the container**

     ```
     docker run -v $(pwd)/output:/aml-networks/output -it --rm aml-networks /bin/bash
     ```

-The container is now ready to run experiments as explained in the next section.

 ## Usage: Run Predefined Experiments

-The runtime estimates are for 8-core/32 GB RAM Linux machine.
+The runtime estimates are for 8-core/32 GB RAM Linux machine, actual time may vary.

-**Full evaluation** ~ 24h
+**Limited model queries** ~24h

 ```
-make all
+make query
 ```

-This experiment uses full cross-validation holdout set and repeats experiments for different max iterations.
-Max
+This experiment uses full cross-validation holdout set and repeats experiments using different query limits.
+By default, it will run attacks with limits 2 / 5 / default iterations.
+Query limits can be customized by appending
-iterations can be customized by appending to the command e.g., `ITERS="5 10 20"`.
+to the command e.g., `LIMIT="5 10 20"`.

-**Random sample of limited input** ~ 90 min
+**Random sampling of limited input** ~90 min

 ```
 make sample
 ```

-Perform experiments on _limited input size_, by randomly sampling records of the holdout set.
+Perform experiments on limited input size, by randomly sampling records of the holdout set.
 The sample size can be
 customized by appending to the command `SAMPLE=m TIMES=n`, where $m$ is the number of records to use and $n$ is the
 number of times to repeat the sampling.
 The result is reported as average of $n$ runs.
+Model query limit is unset,
+(attack's default limit).

 **Plot results** < 1 min